alvinng222/cs50m/README.md

 ```
 console: brand new tag will be a lot fewer variables
 ```
-  > const x = ‘this is a new variable’
+  > const x = 'this is a new variable'
   > x // “this is a new variable”
   > window.x
   > undefined